 How Can Expungement Help Me?

 Ohio Expungement law has become increasingly more helpful to people with a criminal past.
 In October of 2018, the law was expanded to allow the expungement of multiple convictions, including some felonies.
-In 2019, the Ohio legislature proposed additional expansion of the law which we may see come into effect in 2020 or 2021.
+Since the publishing of this article, some third, fourth and fifth degree felonies have become expungeable as long as they are not crimes of violence and there are no other circumstances precluding the expungement.
+We cover the new requirements for expungement in our updated article.

 Expungement erases your record from public view.
 With a criminal record, you may be denied employment, school admissions or scholarships, housing, or other opportunities in your life.
 Sealing your record gives you the chance to show that you have been rehabilitated and that you wish to keep your life moving on a positive track.
 An expungement provides legal forgiveness of charges and convictions in your past.
 Once your record is sealed, you are legally allowed to say that the conviction never happened if asked by a private employer, landlord, or educational institution.